Celebrating Excellent IGCSE Results In AIS

 One area seldom spoken about by schools is the ‘Value Added’ score a school achieves for their IGCSE exam results.
 This represents the extra ‘added value’ a school gives its pupils over the duration of the course.
 Typically a school should at least get a ‘0’.
-This year we achieved on average +1.02 added grades per IGCSE subject.
+This year we achieved on average +0.5 added grades per IGCSE subject.
+IGCSE students are taking more subjects than in the IB Diploma Program so this is an outstanding effort by all students and teachers involved.

 Example: A student predicting a